How to build a backyard DIY outdoor kitchen cooking station for a griddle and smoker.

 - stain and seal kitchen

-We are not perfect disclaimer: if you notice the front 2×4 legs for the griddle and the smoker are turned differently.
+If you notice the front 2×4 legs for the griddle and the smoker are turned differently.
 This was something that Ray and I did not notice until he was building the drawers.
 At that point, we were not willing to tear it apart to correct.
-I think it may come in handy if I add hooks to hang a spatula or hand towel on.
+I think it may come in handy if I add hooks to hang a spatula or hand towel on

 When deciding on our deck rebuild we came up with a plan to extend the deck by almost 5 feet.
 This allowed us to add the outdoor kitchen while keeping enough hang out area on the deck.